AhmadiShiva/ECE-9609_Introduction-to-Hack-Assignments/RAT: Remote Access Trojan.md

  2. Metasploit

 ### *njRAT*
 This Remote Access Trojan (RAT) is a simple.NET backdoor that is popular among amateurs, especially in the Middle East.
-The majority of users are low-level criminals, and it is frequently delivered via drive-by downloads or phishing attacks. njRats files frequently include custom packets (.PDF) to avoid detection by traditional antivirus solutions, and once installed, the malware is capable of hijacking infected systems[[3]](https://www.zdnet.com/article/njrat-secures-top-spot-as-most-active-malware-on-networks-in-2017/).
+The majority of users are low-level criminals, and it is frequently delivered via drive-by downloads or phishing attacks. njRATs files frequently include custom packets (.PDF) to avoid detection by traditional antivirus solutions, and once installed, the malware is capable of hijacking infected systems[[3]](https://www.zdnet.com/article/njrat-secures-top-spot-as-most-active-malware-on-networks-in-2017/).

+Here is an example  of accessing and hacking a Windows system via the njRAT tool:

 ### *Metasploit*
+Metasploit is one of the most popular penetration test frameworks that make the penetration test process easier for professionals.
+In addition to penetration test experts, Metasploit is famous among hackers.
+This framework speeds up the hacking operation and makes it more accessible.